 Magical Bridge Foundation is a registered 501(c)(3) non-profit organization.
 EIN: 81-2377796

 Magical Bridge started with a mom, two daughters, and a playground need

 The vision for Magical Bridge began over 10 years ago when Olenka Villarreal discovered her younger daughter, Ava, had significant developmental challenges and disabilities.
 She learned that vestibular movement, such as swinging, would benefit Ava, but her limited upper body strength made holding the swing chains at a typical playground impossible.
 Therapists encouraged Olenka to drive 45 minutes away and pay $150/hour to swing her daughter at the one and only occupational therapy clinic that offered “bucket swings”.
 Olenka was dismayed that her hometown of Palo Alto could not provide the most basic aspects of play for her daughter.

 She quickly found that no public parks in the area offered bucket swings that would suit Ava’s needs.
 Olenka also thought of her other daughter who was developmentally typical.
 Where could her daughters play together?
 Through extensive research, she was amazed to discover that there were no parks near her that were truly accessible and welcoming for both of her daughters.
-Olenka learned that over 20% of California residents live with either visible or invisible disabilities, and one that any of us can become a member of at any time, yet, playgrounds weren’t designed to meet the unique play needs of people with disabilities.
+She learned that over 20% of our nation live with either visible or invisible disabilities, yet playgrounds still weren’t incorporating everyone’s unique play needs.